 Optimal Class Size: Up to 14 (3 hours), ideally with a performance | Some shortform experience preferred

 Any of these workshops can be adapted to a specific team.
 If your team is interested in more organic and theatrical play, I can tailor a YETI workshop for you.
 I can design/customize 2-3 short form games tailored to highlight a strength or focus on an improvement area of your team and workshop them with you.
 I can also teach you a form, or workshop pain points in your form with you.

 Brian Gray hails from the burgeoning comedy metropolis of Pittsburgh, PA where he has been improvising since 2002.
-Brian performs with Irony City Improv, Iguanatron, and the Unplanned Comedy house team The Writers’ Room.
-He teaches a monthly beginner drop-in at Arcade Comedy Theater and has taught workshops in Austin, New Orleans, Philadelphia and Pittsburgh.
-He coaches the Arcade house team Change Machine, hosts Talking Shop: an Improv Podcast and is the Community Programming Director of the Pittsburgh Comedy Festival. brianmgray.com.
+Brian performs with Irony City Improv, Iguanatron, and the Arcade Comedy Theater house team Kill Screen.
+He designed and teaches Duo Improv and Improv Pop-Up Night, a monthly beginner drop-in, at Arcade Comedy Theater as well as The Softer Side of Software, a soft skills class that uses applied improv at Carnegie Mellon University, and he has taught workshops in Austin, New Orleans, Philadelphia and Pittsburgh.
+He hosts Talking Shop: an Improv Podcast and is the Community Programming Director of the Pittsburgh Comedy Festival. brianmgray.com.